 By default, MySQL Shell sends all logging for a program to the same application log file, and all output for a program to the same destination.
-The function shell.create_context can be used in MySQL Shell's Python mode to support multithreading by Python programs.
+The function shell.create\context can be used in MySQL Shell's Python mode to support multithreading by Python programs.
 The function is used inside a new Python thread to create a scope which isolates logging, interrupts, and delegates.
-The context wrapper handles and isolates output printed to stdout and diagnostic output, and also user input, with separate handling for passwords.
+The context wrapper handles and isolates output printed to stdout and stdou with separate handling for passwords.
 You can also create an individual application log file specific to the thread.